peteperl/docker-nginx-flask/README.md

 AWS does not allow you to build on the fly from the docker-compose.yml so we built each piece and push to our repo.
 This assumes you have setup the 'aws' and 'ecs-cli' clis and configured.

+cd into the directory of each component.
+Use a reasonable versioning.
+I used 'a' as an example.

 Build Nginx:

      sudo docker build --no-cache -t nginx:a .